CocktailPi installation

 wget https://raw.githubusercontent.com/alex9849/CocktailPi/refs/heads/master/script/installer/installer.sh -O cocktailpi-installer.sh && chmod +x cocktailpi-installer.sh && ./cocktailpi-installer.sh

 Afterwards, the webinterface should become reachable on port 80.
 You can reach the application through the network.
-If you are using a touchscreen the UI automaticalls starts after rebooting your Raspberry Pi.
+If you have selected the option to install the UI on your local touchscreen, the UI will automatically start.

 The default login credentials are: